mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 [^MEM]: These marginal effects at the mean (MEM) differ from the average marginal effect (AME) plotted in Figure \ref{fig:within}.
 The MEM allows the comparisons to be made at comparable values across the two datasets with substantially different marginal distributions.

 The results cast doubt on the universality of the Putnam's -@putnam_e_2007 constrict theory.
 Black and Latino residents of multiracial neighborhoods were equally or more satisfied than their counterparts elsewhere in the metropolitan area.
 Even among Asians, the difference between multiracial neighborhood residents and metropolitan residents was small after controlling for individual characteristics.
 Only among whites did living in a multiracial neighborhood predict lower levels of satisfaction.
 The result affirms Abascal and Baldassarri's -@abascal_love_2015 prediction of white exceptionalism.
-In addition to providing evidence against the constrict theory, the results also cast doubt on the strongest view of the shared satisfaction perspective that whites find as much satisfaction in multiracial neighborhoods as other neighborhoods.
+In addition to providing evidence against the constrict theory, the results also cast doubt on the strongest view of the shared satisfaction perspective that whites find as much satisfaction in multiracial neighborhoods as other neighborhoods.[^entropy]

+[^entropy]: \revision{I also analyzed the association between entropy and satisfaction among groups using only the DC area-wide data from the DCAS 2018.
+The results were consistent with the findings presented in Figure} \ref{fig:between}, \revision{and can be seen in pages} \pageref{rob:entropy}--\pageref{rob:lntotchg-all} \revision{of the supplement.}

 ## Internal Perceptions of Neighborhood Change